chrisbalbach/AU_2023_Custom_Revit_Workflows/README.md

 # OS Measures used by Revit Workflows

 The following OpenStudio measures are included in this repository.
-These measures can be downloaded, edited, and used to create custom OS Based workflows, in Revit.
+Users can downloaded and edit these measures to create custom OS workflows, in Revit.

 1. "revit_analyze_all_electric_hvac_systems"
 2. "revit_analyze_electric_tariff"